- Volusia County

 When the British left in 1785, the plantations fell into ruin and did not flourish again until the Spanish land grants of the early 1800’s.

 The city that is now Ormond Beach dates from the period immediately following the Civil War.
 J. Andrew Bostrom, a former Union soldier born in Sweden, settled land on the peninsula, as did John Anderson, who emigrated to Florida from Maine.
 Concentrated settlement on the mainland began in 1873 with the establishment of New Britain, founded by a small community of Corbin Lock Company employees from New Britain, Connecticut, intent on making their living from citrus cultivation.
 In 1875, New Britain was subdivided into blocks and lots, with the original plat containing 11 streets.
 Of the 11 streets, seven retain their original names, with four located in present downtown Ormond Beach.
-During the elections for incorporation, the town name was changed to Ormond, in honor of a descendent of the Ormond family.
+During the elections for incorporation, the town name was changed to Ormond, in honor of a descendant of the Ormond family.
 The town was legally incorporated on April 22, 1880, and adopted the banana tree as the town emblem.

 A look at Ormond’s history would not be complete without mentioning one of the most famous residents, John D. Rockefeller, who believed he would live to be 100 years old.
 Determined to accomplish this, he sent his employees to find the most pollution-free place to spend his winters in retirement.
 They chose Ormond.
 After staying at the Ormond Hotel four winter seasons, Rockefeller purchased his winter cottage “The Casements.”